Tony Blair and Gordon Brown royal wedding 'snub' row

 Graham Allen, Labour MP and chairman of the Commons political and constitutional reform committee, said: "I think it's an omission and it looks partisan, when I'm sure that their last intention was to appear like that.

-"I think someone in the office somewhere has made a mistake and I hope it will be put right so that all prime ministers, of all parties, who are alive and kicking can be invited."'No protocol reason'
+"I think someone in the office somewhere has made a mistake and I hope it will be put right so that all prime ministers, of all parties, who are alive and kicking can be invited."

 St James's Palace said William and Kate had been in charge of the guest list, but had "worked closely with the Queen's and Prince of Wales's Households where necessary".